-Servicing Experience

-LIPA, acting as servicer under the servicing agreement, or any successor servicer as the Financing Order provides, will be responsible for servicing the Restructuring Property, including:

-- " obtaining meter reads - " forecasting electricity usage - " calculating, billing and collecting the restructuring charges - " processing, accounting for and depositing charge collections and making periodic remittances - " calculating and implementing the true-up adjustments to the restructuring charges - " investigating and handling delinquencies and selling defaulted or written off accounts - responding to inquiries from customers, the Authority or any governmental authority regarding the Restructuring Property and the restructuring charges, - " furnishing periodic reports and statements revenues of approximately \$10.9 billion; and employed approximately 12,700 people.
-PSEG is the parent holding company of PSEG Power LLC, New Jersey's largest wholesale merchant generator with approximately 13.1 GW of capacity; Public Service Electric and Gas Company (PSE&G), New Jersey's largest regulated electric and gas transmission and distribution utility; and PSEG Energy Holdings L.L.C., which owns a portfolio of leveraged leases and is also pursuing investments in renewable generation.
+LIPA, acting as servicer under the servicing agreement, or any successor servicer as the financing order provides, will be responsible for servicing the restructuring property, including: 1) obtaining meter reads; 2) forecasting electricity usage; 3) calculating, billing and collecting the restructuring charges; 4) processing, accounting for and depositing charge collections and making periodic remittances; 5) calculating and implementing the true-up adjustments to the restructuring charges; 6) investigating and handling delinquencies and selling defaulted or written off accounts; 7) responding to inquiries from customers, LIPA or any governmental authority regarding the restructuring property and the restructuring charges; and 8) furnishing periodic reports and statements.

-PSEG-LI will perform, and is capable of performing, LIPA's key servicing duties, including billing and collecting restructuring charges, meter reading and forecasting electricity usage, among other things.
+PSEG LI will perform, and is capable of performing, LIPA's key servicing duties, including billing and collecting restructuring charges, meter reading and forecasting electricity usage, among other things.
 LIPA will be responsible for the true-up adjustments and certain reporting requirements.